pvavra/temp-ipsy/docs/cluster/cecile/data.md

     `sourcedata`: It comprises the raw data (unprocessed data), for example .bdf files.</b>
     `rawdata`: It comprises the BIDS converted data, the relative `.json` files and `.tsv` files.</b>
     `derivatives`: It comprises different sub-folders which represent the macro-steps of you analysis, e.g. preprocessing, erp etc. These folders should follow the BIDS convention as well, and **must contain only processed data and no code**.</b>
     `code`: It includes sub-folders that **mirror** the `derivatives` sub-folder names.
 They **must contain only the code relative to each step, and no data at all**.
-It must also include a sub-folder that contains the code for the BIDS convertion.</b>
+It must also include a sub-folder containing the code for the BIDS convertion.</b>
     `stimuli`: It includes a subfolder for the experimental code and the stimuli (e.g. images), if any.</b>

     ```